468910/nativeadslib-ios/README.md

 ## Sample projects

-In the project you have a Native Ads demo project, and we have also integrated Native Ads in [this HackerNews client](https://github.com/Pocketbrain/HackerNews), with [barely 5 lines of code](https://github.com/Pocketbrain/HackerNews/commit/54c6a670d304c0d614ba14e9ff75a38a4c87a67c).
+In the project you have a Native Ads demo project, and we have also integrated Native Ads in [this HackerNews client](https://github.com/Pocketbrain/HackerNews), with [just 5 lines of code!](https://github.com/Pocketbrain/HackerNews/commit/54c6a670d304c0d614ba14e9ff75a38a4c87a67c)

 ## Installation